rmupap/rmupap.github.io/curriculum/index.md

 Brief descriptions of remaining practice areas are included below:

-- **Primary Care (Rural and/or Underserved emphasis):** The focus of this preceptorship is evaluation and management of commonly encountered primary care conditions in a rural and/or medically underserved setting for patients of all ages and cultural backgrounds.
+- **Primary Care Rotation (Rural and/or Underserved Care emphasis):** The focus of this preceptorship is evaluation and management of commonly encountered primary care conditions in a rural and/or medically underserved setting for patients of all ages and cultural backgrounds.
 - **Internal Medicine Rotation:** The focus of this preceptorship is providing longitudinal health care for patients with chronic health problems.
 - **Pediatrics Rotation:** The focus of this preceptorship is acute and preventive health care for pediatric patients.
 - **Obstetrics/Gynecology Rotation:** Focus for this preceptorship includes obstetrical, gynecologic, and women’s preventive care.